sfigg/commercialization-public/design/compatibility/1709/device-streaming-camera.md

 All USB streaming video Cameras must be compatible with Microsoft USB Video class driver (USBVideo.sys).

+Effective from the Windows release after April 1st, 2018, all USB streaming video Cameras must use the Microsoft USB Video class driver (USBVideo.sys).
+Custom drivers are not allowed.
+Any custom functionality must be implemented by creating a Device MFT (preferred) or by implementing extension units.

 ### Device.Streaming.Camera.UVC.UVCDriver

 *USB streaming video cameras must comply with USB Video Class specifications*